-But the more I read about recovery time and having major surgery, and the risks involved to both baby and mom during all of this, the more I wanted to give having an un-medicated birth a real shot.
+But the more I read about recovery time and about having major surgery, and the risks involved to both baby and mom during all of this, the more I wanted to try to have an un-medicated birth.

 Additionally, for many women, having a natural childbirth is not an option.
-There are real things like placenta previa, or other severe complications to baby or mom if they try to have a genuinely unmedicated birth.
+There are real medical issues such as placenta previa, or other severe complications to baby or mom that can inhibit a mom's ability to have an un-medicated birth.

 If you’re able, and willing to give a birth-au-naturale a try here are some things to expect:

-If You Tear, It Will Hurt Getting Stitched Up.
+If You Tear, It Will Hurt to Get Stiched Up

 Yup.
 I went there.